Lipscomb, Diana L. George Washington University, Washington, DC.

 - Related Primary Literature

 - Additional Reading

-A taxonomic domain consisting of the vast array of living and fossil organisms with complex cells in which the genetic material is organized into chromosomes (linear pieces of DNA bound with histone proteins and visible as compact structures during mitosis and meiosis) and contained within a membrane-bound nucleus.
+A taxonomic domain consisting of the vast array of living and fossil organisms with complex cells in which the genetic material is organized into chromosomes [linear pieces of deoxyribonucleic acid (DNA) bound with histone proteins and visible as compact structures during mitosis and meiosis] and contained within a membrane-bound nucleus.
 Taxonomists recognize three domains of cellular life: Eukaryota, Bacteria, and Archaea.
-Members of the Eukaryota (or Eukarya, which is sometimes spelled as Eucarya; also formerly referred to as Eukaryotae), commonly known as eukaryotes (see illustration), have a common origin from organisms with prokaryotic cells (bacteria and archaea) that do not have their DNA in chromosomes and lack membrane-bound organelles.
-The Eukaryotae thus include all multicellular plants, fungi, and animals, as well as a collection of the unicellular protists (including protozoa).
+Members of the Eukaryota (or Eukarya, which is sometimes spelled as Eucarya; also formerly referred to as Eukaryotae), commonly known as eukaryotes (see illustration), have a common origin from organisms with prokaryotic cells (Bacteria and Archaea) that do not have their DNA in chromosomes and lack membrane-bound organelles.
+The eukaryotes thus include all multicellular plants, animals, and fungi, as well as a collection of the unicellular protists (including protozoa).
 See also: Animal; Animal kingdom; Archaea; Bacteria; Cell membranes; Cell nucleus; Chromosome; Fungi; Plant; Plant kingdom; Prokaryote; Protista; Protozoa

 The content above is only an excerpt.